Magellanic penguins on Isla Magdalena

 Penguins have the right of way – so you have to let them pass first!

-The paths lead to a lighthouse which is a national historic monument.
-It offers for an amazing view of the whole island so make sure to find time to go there as well.
+The paths lead to a lighthouse, which offers a great view of the island, so make sure to find time to go there as well.

 a baby magellanic penguin with a parent on isla magdalena punta arenas patagonia